 According to the Huntingdon, Bedford and Peterborough Gazette the ‘scenes were throughout well executed, and the performances are passable.
 The house was crowded to excess, and the pieces met with a good reception.’
 Whatever the play lacked in literary merit was more than compensated for by glamour and spectacle, and by the new music, scenery, dresses and decorations.

-The Coburg opened on Whit Monday, 11 May, in an ‘unfinished state’ 2.
+The Coburg opened on Whit Monday, 11 May 1818, in an ‘unfinished state’.Allen, Thomas (1826).
+The History and Antiquities of the Parish of Lambeth, and the Archiepiscopal Palace in the County of Surrey.
+London: J. Nichols.
 Even so, it must have been a night to remember.
 The building could accommodate 3,800 and the orchestra pit up to 30 performers.
 Gas-powered cut-glass lustres shone over and on either side of the stage, while blue and gold boxes and gilt pillars shimmered.

-As the audience exited they found that additional lights had been installed in the surrounding roads including the new road to Waterloo Bridge, and the theatre management had also laid on extra patrols to guard against muggers and thieves.
+After the performance, the audience exiting the building would have seen that additional lights had been installed in the surrounding roads including the new road to Waterloo Bridge, and the theatre management had also laid on extra patrols to guard against muggers and thieves.
 Although the Coburg had an advantage over other south London venues, being so close to the new bridge, there was still some reluctance to venture across to the ‘wrong’ side of the Thames.

 Barrymore’s Trial by Battle ran initially for 15 nights and was still being sporadically performed in provincial theatres as late as the 1860s.
 Debate about the guilt or innocence of Abraham Thornton continued for much longer.